Individual Health Insurance Texas 2019 – Your Guide to Finding the Best Health Coverage

 This is certainly one of the more convenient ways to get health insurance for employees.
 It’s also more affordable than private insurance as the employer pays for part of the monthly premiums.

 You won’t lose your coverage if you lose work hours or if you lose your job altogether.
 The COBRA program allows you to pay for the premiums yourself to maintain your health insurance coverage.
-This program allows you to extend the coverage for up to 18 months, which should be sufficient time for you to obtain new health insurance to replace your previous employer-sponsored insurance.
+This program allows you to extend the coverage for up to 18 months, which should be sufficient time for you to obtain new health insurance or individual health plans in Texas to replace your previous employer-sponsored insurance.

 If you run your own business, you may also want to consider offering health benefits for your employees.
 You only need to have another employee other than yourself to qualify.
 While the larger companies offer insurance to avoid tax penalties, as a small business owner you can gain tax credits if you do something similar.
 In addition, you can attract more qualified applicants for your open job positions and your current workplace can enjoy a boost in morale and productivity.